 While it isn’t suited best for a standalone training tool, if you have multiple training platforms, it might be a good option to bring all your programs together.

-Best Training Tools – #4 – Edcast
+Tools For Training #4 – Edcast

 Similar to Memrise, Edcast is better suited to the individual learner, rather than training groups or teams.
 With its AI intelligence knowledge cloud system, the platform has the ability to connect employees, customers, and partners.
 It has been reported, however, that the user experience is limited and lacks simple features like the ability to see and track learners results.